mlang/tracktales/README.md

 `clips-directory` is a subdirectory of the MPD `music_directory` and needs to be writable by the user who is running TrackTales.

 `max-prompt-tokens` is the upper limit of the context.
 If a request requires more then this amount of prompt tokens, the context is reset to the system prompt.

+If `image-required` is on, tracktales will only generate a track announcements if visual artwork was found.
+Depending on your music collection, setting this can help to reduce anoyance and costs.

 ### Advanced